dis-organization/L3bin/README.md

 Package is built using roxygen2 and Rcpp.
 Only tested on Linux for now - help welcome to port to Windows.

+Limitations
+====
+The SeaWiFS and MODIS bins of 2160 rows are assumed, extracting lonlat from CZCS does not yet work.

 Basic usage
 ====